texas-robocamp/texas-robocamp.github.io/virtual/before/install.md

 * Click Power Off.

 {{ site.data.alerts.important }}
-Email us to tell us that you have successfully installed your software for the camp, or to report any problems.
+Email us to tell us at *texas.robocamp@gmail.com* to tell us that you have successfully installed your software for the camp, or to report any problems.

 In your email, make sure report how many FPS gazebo is running at!

-We can be reached at *texas.robocamp@gmail.com*. **Also make sure to cc *camp@cs.utexas.edu*, or else we will not be able to send a reply!**
 {{ site.data.alerts.end }}